 Sales activities must connect directly to deal management for tracking to remain meaningful.
 Calls, emails, meetings, follow-ups, and task management records explain why deals progress or stall.

 This alignment improves sales productivity and helps sales reps prioritize actions that drive deal progression.
-Managers gain visibility into sales efforts, while teams focus on high-impact activities that improve conversion rates and deal closure outcomes.
+Managers gain visibility into sales efforts, while teams focus on high-impact activities that improve conversion rates and deal closure outcomes by systematically tracking deals from lead to close.

 Automate Routine Workflow Steps